feedocean/rss2full/README.md

 RSS2Full is a free and cross-platform full text RSS hosting service.
 Automatic transform summary-only RSS feeds into full-text RSS feeds.
 Read articles in full, in peace, in your favourite news reading application.

-Notes: current v0.1 allows max items of feed is 10.
+Notes: current v0.1 allows max items of each feed is 10.

 ## Features